 - What is the best way to prevent reinfection?

 - What is a realistic recovery time?

 - What can I expect to happen at the transplant center?

-Your medical team will recommend how best to do this.
+Your medical team will recommend a postoperative strategy for you.
 Make sure to keep follow-up appointments with your transplant team and primary doctor so that they can monitor your new liver’s efficiency.

 A liver transplant can prolong your life.
 Remember that you’ll need to get treated for HCV separately to improve your long-term outlook.

 Most liver transplants in the United States are due to cirrhosis caused by hepatitis C. In the United States, an estimated 2.4 million people are currently living with HCV, according to the Department of Health & Human Services (HHS).
 About 51 percent of people with HCV don’t know they have the virus.

 A successful organ transplant allows you to live longer than you would have otherwise.
 For how long and with what quality of life depends on many factors, including your age and overall health.
 Because each case is different, predictions are difficult.

 Liver recipients can live for many years after their transplant.
 Generally, about